 - Being injured or having surgery

-Illness or stress can trigger hyperglycemia because hormones produced to combat illness or stress can also cause your blood sugar to rise.
-Even people who don't have diabetes may develop hyperglycemia during severe illness.
-But people with diabetes may need to take extra diabetes medication to keep blood glucose near normal during illness or stress.
+Illness or stress can trigger hyperglycemia.
+That's because hormones your body makes to fight illness or stress can also cause blood sugar to rise.
+You may need to take extra diabetes medication to keep blood glucose in your target range during illness or stress.

-Keeping tight control of your blood sugar can help prevent many diabetes-related complications.
-Long-term complications of untreated hyperglycemia can include:
+Keeping blood sugar in a healthy range can help prevent many diabetes-related complications.
+Long-term complications of hyperglycemia that isn't treated include:

 - Cardiovascular disease

 - Kidney damage (diabetic nephropathy) or kidney failure